kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Item changes are not reflecting on the character sheet when changed from the item sheet.
-Change an item name and see it not update
-  - The actor sheet does rerender, but the item table row does not update.
-  - [ ] Fix: All `#each` loops that reference Foundry classes must reference a POJO wrapper instead.
-Suggested approach: derived collection that stitches in any additional data like itemContext or unidentified name, to bypass the need for `@const` content.
-    - [x] Spellbook Grid
-    - [x] Spellbook List
-    - [x] Actor Effects Tab
-    - [x] Inventory Grid
-    - [x] Inventory List
-    - [x] Favorite Activities List
-    - [x] Favorite Facilities List
-    - [x] Favorite Features List
-    - [x] Favorite Spells List
-    - [x] Character Effects tab
-    - [ ] Character Features tab
-    - [ ] Container Contents sections
-    - [ ] Encounter Member List
-    - [ ] Group Member List
-    - [ ] Item Active Effects Tab
-    - [ ] maybe: ItemAdvancementTab
-    - [ ] maybe: ItemSpeciesDescriptionTab
-    - [ ] NPC Abilities Tab
-    - [ ] Cargo List
-    - [ ] PassengerOrCrewList
-    - [ ] VehicleAttributesTab
-    - [ ] ContainerContentsSections
-    - [ ] AttunementSummaryTooltip
-    - [ ] GroupLanguageTooltip
-    - [ ] GroupSkillTooltip
-    - [ ] OccupantSummaryTooltip
 - [ ] Info Cards are not reactive to their target items or actors
   - This does not rerender when the item/actor changes.
 This can be remedied by subscribing self to their list of apps to update on change.
   - Rendering alone will not help.
 Triggering a render doesn't update the card.
 The card data has to be refreshed somehow.